Everything You Need to Know About Your Dog’s

 It’s a good idea to have your vet check her a week before her due date so that any potential problems during whelping (the act of ) can be anticipated.

-Whelping, or the process of giving to puppies, occurs in two stages.
+Whelping, or the process of giving birth to puppies, occurs in two stages.
 Stage I usually lasts 6-12 hours.
 The dog will have contractions, but you may not see them.
 You may notice your dog is restless and panting during this time.
 During stage II, the fetuses begin to move through the birth canal.
 Your dog will be obviously straining at this point.

 If you’re pregnant, you’ll need to take some extra care of yourself to make sure everything goes smoothly during the delivery.
-Here are a few things to keep in mind:
+Here are a things to keep in mind:

 Your dog’s nutritional needs won’t change until the last 5 weeks, but when they do, they’ll nearly double.
 Try feeding her the increased food in several small portions instead of all at once.